Welcome to SunCloud Health

 Lasting change that begins with effective outpatient care.

-SunCloud Health is a private outpatient center with two locations, Northbrook, IL and Chicago.
+SunCloud Health is a private outpatient center with three Illinois locations, Naperville, Northbrook, and (Lincoln Park) Chicago.
 Guided by Kim Dennis, MD, our team provides highly individualized and effective care for adults and adolescents struggling with one or more of these life issues.
 We bring special expertise to the challenge of helping those with a dual diagnosis or co-occurring disorders.

 PODCAST, “Addressing the Lack of Continuity of Care in Mental Health Services”